cobluestars/QuickRenard/Readme.md

 export default Cousin;
 ```

-With the functionStore feature introduced in version 2.0.0, QuickRenard enhances its offering, making it a comprehensive solution for managing not just state but also functions across your React applications.

-Remember to adjust your component examples to fit your exact implementation details.
-This documentation is meant to be a starting point that captures the essence of the functionStore functionality.
+The functionStore feature in QuickRenard version 2.1.0 offers an elegant solution to managing state and functions, making it a holistic choice for developers seeking efficiency and maintainability in their React applications.
+Adjust your component implementations as necessary to align with these examples and the unique details of your project.
+This documentation is designed to provide a conceptual understanding of QuickRenard's enhanced functionality.